LSE-DSI/chat-lse/README.md

 ## 🔧 Contributing

-:construction: This repository is always a work in progress and **everyone** is encouraged to help us build something that is useful to the many. :construction:
+_This repository is always a work in progress and **everyone** is encouraged to help us build something that is useful to the many._

 Everyone who joins the project should check out our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.